NavneetKanna/blog/_posts/2024-01-01-Feedforward-Networks.md

 $$

-This is just a linear weighted sum.
+The final output is just a linear weighted sum of the form $y = mx + b$.
+This is because a combination of linear functions is a linear function itself, which is just a straight line.